-- Play It Safe: Anti-Malware + Firewall + Secure Wireless
+- Play It Safe: Use Anti-Malware, a Firewall and Secure Wireless

 - Lock It Up: Get a Cable, "Laptop LoJack" and a Good Password

-- Keep It Current: Update Your Operating System & Software
+- Keep It Current: Update Your Operating System and Software

 - Don't Get Fooled: Identity Theft is a Growing Threat